ZackFra/Salesforce-Moxygen/README.md

 Salesforce Moxygen is an intuitive Salesforce mocking framework for Apex unit testing.

 Moxygen is unique from other unit testing frameworks in that it includes a functional in-memory mock database that can handle most SOQL queries, parse them, and return the correct results.
-This means, in most cases, it is not required to specify what's returned from queries or to stub the data access object.
+This means, in most cases, it is not required to specify what's returned from queries or to stub a data access object.

-The ORM object encapsulates both DML and query logic by creating non-static wrappers around their respective static Database methods.

-Using this, we can mock the Selector and DML classes using interface trickery.

 ## Example